email2ify/friends/README.md

 * As a Site User, I can navigate to the search blank space so that I can easily search for a content or images among hundreds of post images.
 * As a Site User, I can navigate to the search blank space so that I can easily search for a content or images among hundreds of post images.
 * As a user I can view the details of a single post so that I can learn more about it
+* As a user can view "/feed" route when logged in

 <br>